Co-founder and Chairman, iRobot Corp.

-In the early days of iRobot Corp.
-(Nasdaq:IRBT), co-founder and Chairman of the Board Helen Greiner envisioned robots as the basis for an entirely new class of products that would improve life by taking on dangerous and undesirable tasks.
-Greiner's vision has been brought to life by products such as the iRobot Roomba® Vacuuming Robot, which has sold more than 2 million units to consumers throughout the world.
+In the early days of iRobot Corp (NASDAQ:IRBT), co-founder and chair of the board Helen Greiner envisioned robots that would improve life by taking on dangerous and undesirable tasks.
+Helen brought her vision to life with products like the iRobot Roomba—selling over 2 million units to consumers throughout the world.

-Greiner's nearly 20 years in robot innovation and commercialization includes work at NASA’s Jet Propulsion Lab and MIT’s Artificial Intelligence Lab, where she met Colin Angle and Rodney Brooks.
-Before founding iRobot in 1990, Greiner founded California Cybernetics, a company focused on commercializing NASA Jet Propulsion Lab technology and performing government-sponsored research in robotics.
+Helen’s nearly 20 years in robot innovation and commercialization include work at NASA’s Jet Propulsion Lab and MIT’s Artificial Intelligence Lab, where she met Colin Angle and Rodney Brooks, who co-founded iRobot with her in 1990.

-Greiner has appeared on National Public Radio, CNN and Scientific American Frontiers, and she is often quoted as an expert resource in the press.
-Greiner is a frequent speaker at industry events such as RoboBusiness, PUSH and the O’Reilly Conference on Technology.
-She sits on the Computer Science Advisory Board of Worcester Polytechnic Institute, Worcester, MA, is a Trustee of the Museum of Science, Boston, MA and is on the Board of Directors of the NDIA (National Defense Industrial Association).
+Helen appeared on National Public Radio, CNN, and "Scientific American Frontiers," and she is often quoted as an expert resource in the press.
+Helen is a frequent speaker at industry events like RoboBusiness, PUSH, and the O’Reilly Conference on Technology.
+She sits on the Computer Science Advisory Board of Worcester Polytechnic Institute in Worcester, Massachusetts; is a trustee of the Museum of Science in Boston; and is on the board of directors of the National Defense Industrial Association.

 Helen holds a bachelor’s degree in mechanical engineering and a master’s degree in computer science—both from MIT.